 Testosterone and other androgenic hormones are produced from the cholesterol that is taken from the diet fats.
 The researches show that the fat decrease from 40% to 20% causes a significant testosterone decrease.
 As well, the vegetarians that have a low contribution of fats have a low testosterone level.

-If you need to reduce your fats contribution in the diet, it is possible to reduce the testosterone impact by increasing the saturated fats contribution towards other fats.
+If you need to reduce your fats contribution to the diet, it is possible to reduce the testosterone impact by increasing the contribution of the saturated fat towards other fats.
 The researchers have shown that replacing the polyunsaturated with saturated fats the testosterone will be higher with 10-20%.
-It is recommended that saturated fats to come from meat, eggs, coconut oil and red palm oil (both unrefined oils).
+It is recommended that saturated fats come from meat, eggs, coconut oil and red palm oil (both unrefined oils).

 The calorie restriction leads to the anabolic hormones and muscle mass decrease.

-Other studies have shown that the same mechanism works in men, a fact that suggests that when a serious caloric deficiency exists the testosterone levels are reduced indifferently of the fats contribution.
+Other studies have shown that the same mechanism works in men, a fact that suggests that when a serious caloric deficiency exists the testosterone levels are reduced indifferently of the contribution of the fat.
 Usually, the muscle mass is lost because of the catabolic medium favored by the cortisol increase and calorie deficiency.
 When a weight loss diet is followed it is good to be eaten caloric meals from time to time in order to prevent the muscle mass loss.
-Avoid to drastically reduce the calories.
-As lower is the calorie contribution as much muscle mass is lost and the hormones levels are lower.
+Avoid to drastically reduce calories.
+As lower is the calorie contribution as much muscle mass is lost and the levels of the hormone are lower.